 What the Heck is a Doula?

 A doula, which translates to “a woman who serves,” is a trained and experienced woman who provides physical, emotional, spiritual and informational support to women and their families during pregnancy, childbirth, and the postpartum period.
 Doulas don’t provide medical care, but they empower and advocate for their clients by offering love, wisdom, evidence-based information and continuous presence throughout the whole childbirth journey.
-They play an important role in creating a positive and comfortable birthing experience by doing extensive prenatal prep, offering comfort measures, assisting with labor positions, providing emotional support, and helping with postpartum care.
+They play an important role in creating a positive and comfortable birthing experience by doing extensive prenatal prep, offering comfort measures, assisting with labor positioning, providing emotional support, and helping with postpartum care.
 Doulas can work independently or as part of a doula agency.
 With their dedication and compassionate care, doulas are instrumental in promoting a sense of empowerment, confidence, and fulfillment during the transformative stages of childbirth.

 Benefits of Hiring a Doula